son1101/LA558_Lily_Ehler/Assignments/assign3a.md

 ### OpenStreetMap

-This map was created using OpenStreetMap and placing a marker on the desired site, in this case, my family's lakehouse in northern Minnesota
+This map was created using OpenStreetMap and placing a marker on the desired site, in this case, my family's lakehouse in northern Minnesota.

 [Web Map 1](Assignment1/assign3a.html)